hougesen/mdsf/CONTRIBUTING.md

 }
 ```

 As seen in the example above we used the argument `$PATH`.
-That is a special keyword that is automatically replaced with the path to the file.
+That is a special keyword that is automatically replaced with the actual path to the file.

 If you wish to test the tool locally you can generate the code for the new tool by running `just codegen`.
 Otherwise the code will automatically be generated when the `plugin.json` files is committed.